 But, what if you’re a startup that’s currently working to build its client base and doesn’t have a lot to show for it yet?
 In this case, you can provide your prospects with a safety net in another form.

 For instance, maybe your employees have professional certifications that confirm their expertise?
 Or you can enter into mutually-beneficial partnerships with industry influencers to obtain endorsements.
+In many industries, employees get trainings, like hospitality management courses, customer engagement training, and these certificates are worth featuring and endorsing.

 Of course, there’s also the good old money-back guarantee or the promise of a free trial.
 By decreasing the risk of purchase to a minimum, your prospect is more likely to trust you with their money.

 In addition to featuring a slide with client logos and the average saving amount, Ocean chose to include a link to a case study.
+You can try

 It describes the main challenge one of their clients faced and how Ocean’s solution simplified their infrastructure management while providing cost optimization.